LukeW1999/LukeW1999.github.io/src/content/posts/ESBMC_bug_fixing.md

 I have just fixed the bug in the repair suggestion part but the performance is just too bad.
 DeepSeek and Claude are just trying to add a If statement to change to code to make it work instead of actually fixing the state transition.

-It is really bad.
+Performance is bad.
 But how to evaluate the fixing?
 If only based on the assertion properties, it may look like the fixing is correct.
 Holy Moly!

-It is really hard to continue.
+Hard to continue.
 I need to talk with my supervisors.